vmbro/VCF-Operations-vCommunity/07 How to contribute.md

 If you have a GitHub account, star this repository so it's easier for you to track.

 Documentation is always an area that needs help.
-Using your GitHub account, contribute improvement to the documentation.
+Using your GitHub account, fork this project, make the changes.
+You will automatically be listed as contributor once your changes are approved.

 ## Property Contribution
 To add a setting of any object (entity) in vSphere, we need to know the full path and name in the API.